-In order to check that the thermodynamic framework effectively reflects the correlations between the GLDM coefficients and the core-crust transition, we have to make sure that the transformation from $X{tt}$ to $X{td}$ does not destroy these correlations.
-This is verified on Fig. 16, where we plot the dynamic results as a function of the thermodynamic ones: we observe that these quantities are strongly correlated.
-In the following, we will extract some empirical relations between the GLDM coefficients and the dynamic core-crust properties, $\{\rho{td}, Y{p,td}, P{td}\}$ .
+To check that the thermodynamic framework effectively reflects the correlations between the GLDM coefficients and the core-crust transition, we have to make sure that the transformation from X{tt} to X{td} does not destroy these correlations.
+This is verified in Fig. 17, where we plot the dynamic results as a function of the thermodynamic ones: we observe that these quantities are strongly correlated.
+In the following, we will extract some empirical relations between the GLDM coefficients and the dynamic core-crust properties, { $\rho{td}, Y{p,td}, P{td}$ }.

-A systematic analysis of the effect of the isovector coefficients J, L and $K{\text{sym}}$ on the transition properties is presented in Tab.
-III.
-Our previous study has shown that the relation $X{tt}(L)$ is affected by atypical values of J and $K{\text{sym}}$ associated with the various models.
-In order to explore this effect, we have performed two-dimensional fits of the transition data:
+A systematic analysis of the effect of the isovector coefficients J, L, and K{sym} on the transition properties is presented in Table III.
+Our previous study has shown that the relation $X{tt}(L)$ is affected by atypical values of Jand K{sym} associated with the various models.
+To explore this effect, we have performed two-dimensional fits of the transition data: